 TRUST ME, alphabetically: H (part 1)—-you know the drill from previous entries: this is yet another public service roundup of junk I saw for you, so you could thank me profusely later.
-I can take it–after enduring these, what’s a little slobbering adoration?….18 in this haul
+I can take it–after enduring these, what’s a little slobbering adoration?….haul away

 HALLOWEEN II and HALLOWEEN III: SEASON OF THE WITCH—-the first cleverly arranged thriller left victims of good taste in its bloody wake by way of a slew of crummy sequels.
 Working in a video store, I had the first two inflicted on me by fellow clerks who thought they were ‘awesome, dude’.
 Kill, kill, kill, money, money, money.
 Number Two (1981) brought back Jamie Lee Curtis and Donald Pleasence, upped the gore (the original Halloween was suspenseful, not blood-soaked), and budget ($2,500,000), making back ten times it’s investment.
 Number Three (1982) deviated from the story-line, and delved into the more distasteful area of wreaking mayhem (or at least planning it) on younger children.
 Isn’t that a nice gift for the public?
 Somehow snaring a good actor, Dan O’Herlihy, it cost as much as the second, but returned quite a bit less.
 Boo hoo.
 Panned initially, it’s somehow developed a new round of re-evaluation and applause.
 Count me out.
 Directed by and running, respectively (not respectably), Rick Rosenthal, 92 minutes, and Tommy Lee Wallace, 98 minutes.